tamilselvanarjun/auto-ed/docs/mod1.rst

 .. image:: Step3.PNG

 7. Below this, you'll see buttons for which function you'd like to visualize.
-In this example, we only have a single function, so click on f1.
+In this example, we only have a single function, so click on "f1" button.

 8. This will generate the computational graph for both forward and reverse mode as well as the computational trace table.
 We'll talk more about the computational table and reverse mode in the next modules, so for now let's just focus on the